strawstack/PathPuzzle/README_TEMPLATE.md

 1. Create an issue with the title `Puzzle|ANSWER`
 2. Replace `ANSWER` with your answer.
 Ex. `Puzzle|E3A2...`
-3. A Github Action will automatically validate your answer, and close the issue when its finished!
+3. A Github Action will automatically validate your answer, and close the issue when it's finished!

 ## Create an Issue